Diversity, Equity, and Inclusion

 DE&I Grand Rounds

-The department incorporates DE&I topics into its weekly Grand Rounds schedule.
-Previous presentations can be viewed in our Grand Rounds Archives.
+The department incorporates DE&I topics into its yearly Grand Rounds schedule.
+Previous recent presentations include:

-The University of Minnesota is committed to increasing diversity among its staff, faculty, and students in admissions, promotions, scholarship decisions, and other selection processes.
+The University is committed to increasing diversity among its staff, faculty, and students in admissions, promotions, scholarship decisions, and other selection processes.
 The presence of implicit bias in these processes can inhibit this goal.
-This workshop exposes participants to the breadth of implicit bias research and will help them recognize shortcuts resulting from unconscious or unexamined bias.
-Participants will learn promising practices and resources for addressing implicit bias in the context of search and selection processes.
+This workshop exposes learners to the breadth of implicit bias research and will help them recognize shortcuts resulting from unconscious or unexamined bias.
+Learners will be introduced to promising practices and resources for addressing implicit bias in the context of search and selection processes.

 University of Minnesota Medical School Department of Orthopedic Surgery DE&I Podcast